-Since October 9, 2024, the Palais de l’Institut de in has hosted the exhibition “Our Afghan family, memories of a vanished life” by photographer Olivier Jobard, winner in 2022 of the Marc Ladreit de Lacharrière – Academy of Fine Arts .
+Since October 9, 2024, the Palais de l’Institut de France in Paris has hosted the exhibition “Our Afghan family, memories of a vanished life” by photographer Olivier Jobard, winner in 2022 of the Marc Ladreit de Lacharrière – Academy of Fine Arts .
 The businessman and patron was present for the opening evening, which took place in the presence of other renowned photographers, Yann Arthus-Bertrand and Guillaume Herbaut, 2024 winner of the Marc Ladreit de Lacharrière Photography Prize – Académie of fine arts for the 15th edition, with his project “Ukraine, invisible wounds”.

 The Academy of Fine Arts is hosting, from October 10 to November 24, 2024, the exhibition “Our Afghan family, memories of a vanished life” by Olivier Jobard.
 Working in Afghanistan for three decades, he has studied issues linked to exile for more than twenty years, focusing, in his words, on “individualize migration“.